 6 Nights Koh Pha-ngan ($156)

 - Most of the hostels in Koh Pha-ngan cater to budget travelers who want to party.
 If you want something slightly more upscale and quieter, the highly-rated Alcove Bungalow (9/10 on Booking.com) can be booked for around $26 (800 THB).
-It’s worth noting that across the water on Koh Samui, some excellent deals can be found at this price point as well if you want some affordable luxury and aren’t there to party.
+It’s worth noting that across the water on Koh Samui, some excellent deals can also be found at this price point if you want some affordable luxury and aren’t there to party.

 1 Night in Bangkok ($10 to $22)